dfop02/html4docx/README.md

 - Support for common CSS properties for text | [Lynuxen](https://github.com/Lynuxen)
 - Support for CSS classes to Word Styles | [raithedavion](https://github.com/raithedavion)
 - Support for HTML tag style overrides | [raithedavion](https://github.com/raithedavion)

+## To-Do

+These are the ideas I'm planning to work on in the future to make this project even better:

+- Add support for the `<style>` tag, including all classes, and ensure they are correctly applied throughout the file.
+- Add support for the `<link>` tag to load external CSS and apply it properly across the file.

 ## Known Issues